killthekitten/kirshatrov-com/_posts/2020-09-08-ruby-ractor-web-server.md

 What's still not great is that there's nothing that monitors workers in case one of them unexpectedly dies.
 And similar to [Puma's architecture](https://github.com/puma/puma/blob/master/docs/architecture.md){:target="_blank"}, it would be more efficient to have a separate thread to wait for sockets to become ready to read before passing them to actual workers.

-I was able to move listener into its own ractor and to make the main thread to watch all ractors:
+I was able to move listener into its own Ractor and to make the main thread to watch all Ractors:

 ```ruby
 require 'socket'